freaug/Prop-Payphone/README.md

 ### Parts
 </br></br>
 The pay phone was ordered from     <a href="https://www.payphone.com">Payphone.com</a>
  I think any would work off the site since we're not using it as intended.
 The only pieces that we are going to be dealing with are the keypad itself, the receiver switch, and the speaker of the receiver.
+I also used an <a href="https://www.amazon.com/ELEGOO-Board-ATmega328P-ATMEGA16U2-Compliant/dp/B01EWOE0UU/ref=sr_1_1_sspa">Arduino Uno</a> with an <a href="https://www.amazon.com/Electronics-Salon-Arduino-Terminal-Breakout-Module/dp/B07HF2DD7T/ref=sr_1_7_sspa">Electronics Salon Shield</a> and <a href="https://www.dfrobot.com/product-1121.html">DFPlayer</a> audio player.
+You'd also need some extra wire, 22awg should be fine, for connecting the keypad, receiver switch, and receiver speaker to the Arduino.
+Also a 1kΩ resistor for the DFPlayer and Arduino RX line.
 </br></br>
 ### Payphone Keypad
 </br></br>